TJDRZ/hellhouse/README.md

 **Base Game:**

 - Top view, turn based game.
-- Killer starts at the top on the escape, player starts on the bottom at the back of house.
+- Killer starts at the top, player starts on the bottom.
 - Characters can move around into any adjacent room.
+The player can choose to stand still.
-- Repeat until player moves up and escapes or runs into the killer and dies
+- Repeat until player moves into the escape room.

 **Future Feature Ideas:**

-- Alerts to tell player if killer on an adjacent square.
-Smarter AI killer, who will use the same.
 - Tasks, such as finding a key in a random room prior to escape.